ditaisyiyah/learning-javascript/README.md

 # learning-javascript
-My code diary during learning JavaScript on Udemy that taught by Jonas Schmedtmann
+All my codes during learning JavaScript on Udemy that taught by Jonas Schmedtmann

 What you will see on this repsitory:
 1. HTML (index.html)